Manish-kasera/dice-game/README.md

 # dice-game
-A simple dice game which can be played by Refreshing
+A simple dice game which can be played by refreshing.